statusblog/statusblog/README.md

 * **apps/statusblog** - The core that powers it all.
 * **apps/statusblog_web** - The admin panel for creating and managing your blogs and incidents
 * **apps/statusblog_site_web** - The public-facing web app for showing your status blogs to the world

-## Licenses

-As mentioned in our [LICNESE](LICENSE) file, the admin panel and marketing site are both licensed under the [BSL license](LICENSE_BSL).
-Everything else is licensed under the [Apache 2.0 License](LICENSE_APACHE).

-The Business Source License 1.1 is an eventually-open-source license.
-It does not fit the OSI definition of open source because of the restriction it places is that you can't take the code and create a competitor to our [Statusblog.io](https://statusblog.io) service using that code.
-That same restriction, however, expires in 3 years, meaning all code licensed in this way reverts to the Apache 2.0 License after 3 years.

-We use the BSL license for some of our code so that we can to keep our open code and software sustainable.
-Ultimately, open source is not a business model, it is a software development methodology.
-We strive to keep our code as open as possible so you can use it more or less however you want, while adding the minimal restrictions to allow us to sustainably grow both the service and the software.